econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-4-Twisted-Plugin.md

 url: "/~drafts/networks/part-4/"
 ---

-Writing our `twistd` command line plugin for easy deployment.
-When all finished, we will be able to run `twistd -n twsrs` from our command line to simply run our bot.
+Creating our `twistd` command line plugin for easy deployment.

 ### Module Setup

-To setup our plugin, we will need a way to parse our settings configuration.
-For this, we will use `ConfigParser` from Python’s standard library:
+To setup our plugin, we need a way to parse our settings configuration.
+For this, we use `ConfigParser` from Python’s standard library:

 ```python
 from ConfigParser import ConfigParser